 - 1. Militia units return home.
 Move each unit currently on map to its place of origin.
 If their home places are owned by the enemy, they return to the nearest friendly point (automatic and random if more than one choice) - 2.
 Promotions: The player can promote one militia among those who won battles this year.
-The militia unit returns to the Reinforcement Pool and is then replaced by a Troupe de Marine or Courier (if French) or a Colonial Regular or Ranger (if British).
-If there are no suitable counters in the Unit Pool, no promotion takes place.
-See below for more details. - 3.
-Indigenous units not in the same place as a Courrier de Bois unit return to their villages.
-If their village is owned by the enemy, they are eliminated (Optional Rule: the French may "save" one Indigenous unit each Winter in this situation and places it at Québec or Montréal instead). - 4.
+The militia unit returns to the Unit Pool and is then replaced by a Troupe de Marine or Courier (if French) or a Colonial Regular or Ranger (if British).
+If there are no suitable counters in the Unit Pool, no promotion takes place. - 3.
+Indigenous units not in the same place as a Courier de Bois unit return to their villages.
+If their village is owned by the enemy, they are eliminated (Exception: the French may "save" one Indigenous unit each Winter in this situation and places it at Québec or Montréal instead). - 4.
 Raid Markers remaining on the map AFTER the Iroquois adjustment (see below) are removed.